Nevada Guardianship Attorneys

 Contact Us For Help Now!

-We help our Nevada clients obtain Guardianship and protect their loved ones from a variety of risks.
-Whether you are a grandparent raising grandchildren or a grandchild taking care of grandparents, we can help your family with a Nevada Guardianship to protect your family member’s rights.
+We help those seeking a Nevada Guardianship protect their loved ones from a variety of risks.
+Whether you are a grandparent raising grandchildren or a grandchild taking care of grandparents, we can help your family with a Nevada Guardianship.

-Guardianship is an effective way of protecting the financial and legal interests of an elderly family member or minor who cannot manage their own affairs.
-Usually, the court will appoint medical experts to evaluate the mental and physical condition of the family member (a.k.a. ward).
-Guardianship does not remove all of a person’s rights.
-Depending on the situation, some rights may be transferred to the guardian while others may be retained by the ward.
-Once a guardian is appointed, the guardian has certain responsibilities to the ward such as accounting for financial affairs and making sure the Protected Person’s needs are met.
+However, Guardianship does not remove all of a person’s rights.
+Depending on the situation, some rights may be transferred to the guardian while others may be retained by the Protected Person.
+Once a guardian is appointed, the guardian has certain responsibilities to the Protected Person such as accounting for financial affairs and making sure the Protected Person’s needs are met.

 What type of Guardianship is there?